ytree-project/ytree/doc/source/Arbor.rst

    >>> a.set_selector("max_field_value", "virial_radius")

 New selector functions can also be supplied.
-These functions should minimally accept a list of ancestors and return a single ``TreeNode``.
+These functions should minimally accept a list of ancestors and return a single :class:`~ytree.data_structures.tree_node.TreeNode`.

 .. code-block:: python